Friday

 So as of today I will be saying goodbye to my colleagues at mPortal and on Monday I'll be saying hello to my new team members at SteelHouse.
 SteelHouse is a technology marketing company focused on empowering companies to take control of their own marketing strategy instead of relying on marketing firms.
 Their industry-leading tools and services aim to revolutionize the way online marketing is conducted and sold.
 My role within the company will be to manage the design and development of their marketing platform product, leveraging my experience in interface design as a bedrock.

-It's a different kind of role than those I've held in the past, but at the same time it's exactly the sort of role I've been looking for.
+It's a different kind of role than those I've held in the past, but at the same time it's exactly the sort of role I've been training for.
 Working solely on the "design side" of things, my responsibilities have centered on the function and style at the exclusion of implementation.
 This isn't to say I've been ignoring the engineering implications of my work, but just that I haven't had much direct influence on that aspect.
 But it's no secret that a great product must be usable, attractive, and expertly engineered, and I am eager to help guide SteelHouse in delivering state-of-the-art products and services.

 Onward.